chenjie199234/account/api/account_user.md

 Success: httpcode:200
 ------------------------------------------------------------------------------------------------------------
 {
-	//oldverify:server already send the dynamic password to user's email or tel(depend on the del_nick_name_req's old_receiver_type) and is waiting for verify
+	//oldverify:server already send the dynamic password to user's email or tel(depend on the del_nick_name_req's verify_src_type) and is waiting for verify
 	//success:nothing need to do
 	"step":"str",
 	//if this is true,means this is the last way to login this account